Better Breast Cancer Screening

 When to start breast cancer screening

 The question of when you should start getting screened for breast cancer can be complicated.
-The most agreed-upon recommendation is for women to start getting annual mammograms when they turn 40.
+The most agreed-upon recommendation is for women to start getting annual mammograms when they turn 40, even if they have no symptoms or family history of breast cancer.

 Breast cancer among women in their 40s also tends to be more aggressive and faster-growing than in older women.
 This makes getting a screening mammogram every year even more important in this age group.